 C. Obtaining resources to help you connect from A to B.

-For experienced help with your Southern California Medicare fraud case, connect with Michael Kraut of Los Angeles’ Kraut Law Group.
+For experienced help with your Southern California Medicare fraud case, connect with Michael Kraut of Los Angeles’ Kraut Criminal & DUI Lawyers.
 He is a former prosecutor who has lots of experience with sophisticated Southern California white collar crime cases.
 Attorney Kraut can provide exceptional representation and extremely strategic thinking for you.